splinks/VRChat-Customizable-Fixed-Chair/README.md

 # Extra Goodies
 1. There are extra animations for emotes located in the animation folder for those not happy with the one's already applied
 2. A list of 66 'Interaction Text' Suggestions to use for your seat to mix it up a little
+3. Seats have height adjustment that will raise the seat and add a book under your butt.

 # Credits